WesleyKambale/Rotavirus-Outbreak-Detection/README.md

 [![GitHub stars](https://img.shields.io/github/stars/WesleyKambale/Rotavirus-Outbreak-Prediction)](https://github.com/WesleyKambale/Rotavirus-Outbreak-Prediction/stargazers)

-# Rotavirus Outbreak Prediction Model
+# Rotavirus Outbreak Detection Model

-This is an Outbreak Prediction Model for Rotavirus.
+This is an early detection model for Rotavirus.
 It retrieves hidden data from data-sets and compares the values with trained data-sets.

 It is aimed at predicting a Rota-virus outbreak and thus assist healthcare practitioners to make intelligent clinical decisions which traditional decision support systems can not.

-The prediction is based on historical data from previous years trained to trigger an alert when reported or death cases exceed a certain seasonal limit.
+The detection is based on historical data from previous years trained to trigger an alert when reported or death cases exceed a certain seasonal limit.

 ## Demo